-Organizations wishing to maintain their status as a RSO must submit the following forms:
+Organizations wishing to maintain their registered status must submit the following forms:

 - 1. Registered Student Organization Renewal Application - 2.
 Submit a current copy of the organization's constitution and by-laws - 3.
-Advisor Agreement Form - 4.
-Budget Proposal - 5.
+Budget Proposal (Optional) - 4.
 Roster of membership (at least 6 members)

-All forms must be submitted on-line and incomplete packets will not be considered.
+All forms must be submitted on-line at My.UAFS.

-The SAO will inform the submitting student leaders and advisor(s) via e-mail as to whether their RSO status has been maintained.
+The SAO will inform the submitting student leader(s) and advisor(s) via e-mail as to whether their registered status has been maintained.
+The Student Government Association will communicate with organizations about tentative budget allocations.